Uberspace/lab/source/guide_postgresql.rst

 The ``select * from pg_roles;`` SQL command allows you to check which roles and privileges exist for the current database (``rolsuper`` needs to be ``t`` (true)):

 .. warning:: Please replace <database name> with the name of the database you would like to install extensions in!
-Commonly ``psql <database name>`` is automatically interpreted by PostgreSQL as ``psql <database name> --username <login account name>``, so here, the "login account name" is automagically taken as your UberSpace name/database cluster user.
+Commonly ``psql <database name>`` is automatically interpreted by PostgreSQL as ``psql <database name> --username <login account name>``, so here, the "login account name" is automatically taken as your UberSpace name/database cluster user.

 .. code-block:: console